johnliu55-msft/mongodb-enterprise-kubernetes/README.md

 ## Requirements ##

-Please refer to the [Installation Instructions](https://docs.mongodb.com/kubernetes-operator/stable/tutorial/plan-k8s-operator-install/) to see which Kubernetes and Openshift versions the Operator is compatible with
+Please refer to the [Installation Instructions](https://docs.mongodb.com/kubernetes-operator/stable/tutorial/plan-k8s-operator-install/) to see which Kubernetes versions the Operator is compatible with.

 To work with MongoDB resource this Operator requires [Ops Manager](https://docs.opsmanager.mongodb.com/current/) (Ops Manager can be installed into the same Kubernetes cluster by the Operator or installed outside of the cluster manually)